 Rolling Back to a Snapshot (BUI)

 When a rollback occurs, any newer snapshots (and clones of newer snapshots) are destroyed, and the active data are reverted to the state when the snapshot was taken.
 Snapshots only include data, not properties, so any property settings changed since the snapshot was taken will remain.
-Changes to filesystem root directory access are lost during rollback.
+Changes to filesystem or object store root directory access are lost during rollback.

 The rollback is not allowed if the rollback would remove recent snapshots with a snapshot retention hold.